Who is the course for?

 What can I do on completion of this course?

 The course is designed to give students a broad working knowledge of music technology, enabling them to progress to working in the music and audio industries in areas such as music production, music sales, promotion and distribution, web design and administration, music and audio software development and studio and live audio engineering.
-Students who successfully complete the Foundation Degree can progress onto a final year studying the BSc Music and Audio Technology/Creative Media Technology top-up at Bournemouth University.
+Students who successfully complete the Foundation Degree can progress onto a final year studying the BSc Music and Audio Technology/Creative Media Technology top-up.

 How much will it cost?

-For international students starting in September 2013, the course fees are £7,000 per annum.
+For international students starting in September 2014, the course fees are to be confirmed.

 Please Note: This is a two year course and there will be additional fees in the second year.